 Use of Proper Number of WordPress Plugins

 WordPress plugins add various functionalities for the betterment of your WordPress website.
-However, they are not flawless and installing too many plugins means gathers lots of mess on your website, which increases the size of your database and reduces the page speed.
+However, they are not flawless, and installing too many plugins means gathering lots of mess on your website, which increases the size of your database and reduces the page speed.
 So, you must make sure to have only the selected number of WordPress plugins installed on your website.
 Deleting and deactivating unnecessary plugins, updating and monitoring the useful activated plugin can keep your website, lightweight.